-- Acquaint the student with selected programming languages and applications packages, as well as the syntax and practical uses of such languages and packages. - Acquaint the student with computer program design using both object-oriented and topdown structured methodology. - Provide students with the mathematical background needed to work in a computerprogramming environment or transfer to bachelor's degree studies in a similar major. - Provide the student with foundation knowledge of the principles used in the field of Management Information Systems regarding computer systems, telecommunications, electronic commerce, security, privacy, and ethical considerations.
+- Acquaint the student with selected programming languages and applications packages, as well as the syntax and practical uses of such languages and packages. - Acquaint the student with computer program design using both object-oriented and topdown structured methodology. - Provide students with the mathematical background needed to work in a computer-programming environment or transfer to bachelor's degree studies in a similar major.